superstar54/weas/docs/source/atoms/color.rst

 -----------------------------
-Custom color for each species
+Custom color for each kind
 -----------------------------
-Use can set custom color for each species.
+Use can set custom color for each kind.
 The color can be in the form of hex code or color name.

 .. code-block:: javascript